kostelal0688/sep11-freedom-project/tool/learning-log.md

 ```
 * Depending on the temperature, the function selects an appropriate outfit description and an image.
 * The innerText of an HTML element is updated with the suggestion.
+ *  Next Steps:
+     * Add what to practiced to my MVP

 <!--
 * Links you used today (websites, videos, etc)